Nimishkumar07/RapidPost/README.md

 - 📱 Responsive Bootstrap 5 UI with modern design
 - 🧑‍💻 Powered by Node.js, Express, EJS, and MongoDB
 - 📱 Intractive Social features: likes,reviews,follow
+- 🔊 Read Aloud: Listen to blog posts with the integrated text-to-speech feature

 ## Technologies Used